redox-os/rfcs/0000-auth_scheme.md

 The current design is comprised of a single scheme, `auth:` that provides a large number of urls.
 This may not be an entirely comprehensive list of all the nessasary functionality.

+### Definitions
 In this documentation, `login-name` is used as the name of the user that is inputted into login fields, and `comment` is used as the long username, the one that apears in a login-manager, for example.

+"Open Perms" sections list the accepted flags and userids allowed for a specific URL.

+### Interface
 * `auth:/` - Open returns error
   * `user/` - Interface for Mapping of all login-names to userids, like so:
     ```